Rakshit-Shetty/Multimodal-Style-Transfer-via-Graph-Cuts/README.md

 Optional but recommended for training
 - GPU environment

-## I have provided a jupyter notebook with instructions to run the training and testing scripts using the Google Colab's free GPU.
+## I have provided a jupyter notebook with instructions to run the training and testing python files using the Google Colab's free GPU.
 If you wish to run them on your local machine you can follow the instructions below.
 Note: Testing does not require GPU.